zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ### `blockquote`

 This will format your blockquotes nicely.
-To use it, pass the author's name as an argument, then within the shortcode put the quote:
+To use it, put the quote within the shortcode.
+Supplying the author's name is optional.

 ```
 {{% blockquote "Laura Ingalls" %}}